thednp/vite-plugin-vanjs/README.md

 [![mini-van-plate version](https://img.shields.io/badge/mini--van--plate-0.6.1-brightgreen)](https://github.com/vanjs-org/mini-van-plate)
 [![vite version](https://img.shields.io/badge/vite-6.0.5-brightgreen)](https://github.com/vitejs)

 A Vite plugin for VanJS to enable JSX transformation and simplify application development.
+It will load the appropriate Van or VanX objects depending on the client/server environment with zero configuration needed.
+It uses the `mini-van-plate/shared` module to register the required objects in an isomorphic server/client enviroment.

-This plugin uses and requires the `mini-van-plate` package in order to register the Van and VanX objects in an isomorphic server/client enviroment.
-If you're planning to do SSR apps, the `van-ext` is also required.
+If you're planning to do SSR apps, the `van-ext` is also required along with `mini-van-plate`.

 The recommended templates for you to use are the [vite-starter-vanjs-ssr](https://github.com/thednp/vite-starter-vanjs-ssr) and [vite-starter-vanjs-ssr-jsx](https://github.com/thednp/vite-starter-vanjs-ssr-jsx) which already feature this plugin.

 If you don't need an SSR/SSG application, you simply make use of the JSX transformation capability.

 ### Install